CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 SpyderPluginV2
 ~~~~~~~~~~~~~~

-It is a plugin that does not create a new dock widget on Spyder's main window.
+A plugin that does not create a new pane (``QDockWidget``) in Spyder's main window.
 In fact, ``SpyderPluginV2`` is the parent class of ``SpyderDockablePlugin``.

 .. topic:: ``SpyderPluginV2``

-   High-level interface elements that do not offer an undocking option are basically instances of ``SpyderPluginV2``.
+   High-level interface elements that do not offer an undocking option are typically instances of ``SpyderPluginV2``.
-   These are typically used to handle more abstract functionality.
+   These are typically used to handle more abstract functionality:

-   * Examples of this are the *appearance* and *layout* plugins that manage Spyder's code color schemes and window layouts respectively.
+   * Examples include the *appearance* and *layout* plugins that manage Spyder's syntax highlighting schemes and window layouts respectively.

    * Other examples of this type of plugins are the *main menu* and keyboard *shortcuts*.
-     Some graphical elements, such as the main toolbar and the status bar are also instances of the ``SpyderPluginV2`` class.
+   * Some graphical elements, such as the main toolbar and the status bar, are also instances of the ``SpyderPluginV2`` class.